Honduran president ends ban on emergency contraception, making it widely available

 Honduras moved to ban emergency contraception in 2009, as the country went through political and social upheaval.
 Its supreme court affirmed the ban in 2012.

-After Castro became the country's first female president, Honduras eased its stance on the medicine known as PAE — for Píldora Anticonceptiva de Emergencia.
-But when Minister of Health José Manuel Matheu announced that policy shift last fall, critics said it didn't go far enough, as the medicine would only be made legal in cases of rape.
+After Castro became the country's first female president, Honduras slightly eased its stance on the medicine.
+But when Minister of Health José Manuel Matheu announced that policy shift last fall, critics said i didn't go far enough, as the medicine would only be made legal in cases of rape.

 At the time, Matheu said the pill didn't qualify as a method of contraception.
 But on Wednesday night, he joined Castro at her desk to sign a new executive agreement with her, opening the path to emergency contraception.